 What is Teaching Civil Engineering?

-Assistant Professor Subrata Mondal has worked in Teaching Civil Engineering for 9 years.
-Here is how Assistant Professor Subrata Mondal detailed Teaching Civil Engineering:
+With 9 years of professional experience, Assistant Professor Subrata Mondal understands Teaching Civil Engineering.
+Assistant Professor Subrata Mondal outlines Teaching Civil Engineering as:

 Civil engineering is a professional engineering discipline that deals with the design, construction, and maintenance of the physical and naturally built environment, including works such as roads, bridges, canals, dams, airports, sewerage systems, pipelines, and railways.